Transformers in Medical Image Analysis: A Review: Transformers in medical image applications

 (1) Multi-resolution images.
 Zhang \etal \cite{zhang2021pyramid} proposed a pyramidal network architecture, namely Pyramid Medical Transformer (PMTrans), which captures multi-range relations by working on multi-resolution images.
 Valanarasu \etal \cite{valanarasu2021medical} added gated axial Transformer layers in the encoder, which contains the basic building block of both height and width gated multi-head attention blocks.
 The whole image and patches were used to learn global and local features correspondingly, and a Local-Global training strategy (LoGo) was proposed to further boost the overall performance.

 (2) Multi-scale features.
 Different from TransUNet, which only uses Transformer to process the low-resolution feature maps learned from the previous layer, Xie \etal \cite{xie2021cotr} proposed a deformable Transformer (DeTrans) to process the multi-scale and high-resolution feature maps.
 Ji \etal \cite{ji2021multi} proposed Multi-Compound Transformer (MCTrans), which embeds the multi-scale convolutional features as a sequence of tokens, and performs intra- and inter-scale self-attention.
 Different from these works which use CNN to extract features, Hatamizadeh \etal \cite{hatamizadeh2021unetr} introduced UNEt TRansformers (UNETR) that utilize a pure Transformer as encoder to learn sequence representations of the input volume.
 The Transformer encoder is directly connected to a decoder via skip connections at different resolutions to compute the final semantic segmentation output.
+Zhang \etal \cite{zhang3992963s2wintounet} proposed S$^2$WinTOUnet, which used the star-shaped Window self-attention to obtain fine-grained details and coarse-grained semantic information.

 (3) Multi-level attention.
 Chen \etal \cite{chen2021transattunet} proposed TransAttUnet, in which the multi-level guided attention and multi-scale skip connection are jointly designed to effectively enhance traditional U-shaped architecture.
 Both Transformer Self Attention (TSA) and Global Spatial Attention (GSA) are incorporated into TransAttUnet to effectively learn the non-local interactions between the encoded features.
 Wang \etal \cite{wang2021mixed} proposed the Mixed Transformer Module (MTM), which calculates self-affinities through well-designed Local-Global Gaussian-Weighted Self-Attention (LGG-SA) and then mines inter-connections between data samples through External Attention (EA).
+Wu \etal \cite{wu2022d} proposed the Dilated Transformer, which conducts self-attention for pair-wise patch relations that are captured alternately in local and global scopes.

 (4) Multi-axial fusion.
 Yan \etal \cite{yan2021after} applied axial fusion Transformer to fuse the inter-slice and intra-slice information, which reduces the computational complexity of calculating self-attention in 3D space.